Legends of the Tour

 Seven consecutive Tour victories (1999-2005) were all revoked due to systematic doping.
 Despite the scandals, Armstrong had a significant influence on the professionalization of the sport.

 The doping scandals of the 1990s and 2000s have permanently damaged the image of the Tour de France.
-Anti-doping measures have been significantly tightened since then.
+Doping prevention measures have been significantly tightened since then.

 Comparison of Eras